Manideep-Nagula/soft-lab-II/README.md

 # soft-lab-II
-this repoistory is basically for my sift lab II 2nd assignment.
+this repoistory is basically for my soft-lab II 2nd assignment.